Brett G. Dickson

 Selected recent publictions

-New methods and hierarchical models for estimating intensity of habitat use by
+hierarchical models for estimating intensity of habitat use by Merriam’s Turkey

-Merriam’s Turkey in managed forests of northern Arizona.
-The Colorado Plateau
+in managed forests of northern Arizona.
+Pages 41-59 in L.F.
+Huenneke, C.

-landscape-scale fire connectivity applied to resource and fire management in
+connectivity applied to resource and fire management in the Sonoran Desert,

 Hoglander, C.H., B.G.
 Dickson, S.S.
 Rosenstock, and J. Anderson.
 2015.